lawrencceee/AI-Chatbot/README.md

 Created a chatbot with OpenAI API that can respond based on the previous chat record, and integrated with streamlit for visualization.
+Used langchain to track the tokenization, cost and also the response of the chatbot.